119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 "This is what we came for," said Red Sox slugger J.D.
 Martinez on the field just after the trophy presentation, holding his niece, surrounded by family and teammates.
 "This is what we came for.
 This.

-“This is why I signed here.
+"This is why I signed here.
 This was the idea.
-Dave Dombrowski [Red Sox president of baseball operations] told me last spring, ‘This is a championship team and you’re the missing piece.’
+Dave Dombrowski [Red Sox president of baseball operations] told me last spring, 'This is a championship team, and you're the missing piece.'

 "This was the mission from day one when I signed."